quietui/quiet/docs/docs/components/button.md

 ### Loading buttons

 To show the button in a loading state, add the `loading` attribute.
-When a button is loading, it is effectively disabled and the `quiet-click` event will not be emitted.
+When a button is loading, it is effectively disabled and `click` events will not be emitted.

 ```html {.example}
 <quiet-button loading>